apache/mesos/docs/configuration.md

     </td>
     <td>
-      List of command-separated perf events to sample for each container when using the perf_event isolator.
-Default is none.
+      List of command-separated perf events to sample for each container when using the perf_event isolator. (none by default)
       <p/>
       Run command 'perf list' to see all events.
 Event names are sanitized by downcasing and replacing hyphens with underscores